davidscholberg/dootfiles/README.md

 # Dootfiles 🎺

-This project is meant to manage and track all of my non-sensitive dotfiles and small utility scripts.
+This project holds all of my non-sensitive dotfiles as well a simple script for installing them into my home directory.
 You probably wouldn't want to use this project as is (unless you are me), but you could use it as a starting point for making your own dotfiles repo.

 All dotfiles managed by this repo are copied to their intended locations with file permissions set to `444` (read-only).
 I think that this is better than symlinking for the following reasons: